-A defined collective of nodes that orders transactions into a block.
-The ordering service exists independent of the peer processes and orders transactions on a first-come-first-serve basis for all channel’s on the network.
-The ordering service is designed to support pluggable implementations beyond the out-of-the-box SOLO and Kafka varieties.
-The ordering service is a common binding for the overall network; it contains the cryptographic identity material tied to each Member.
+Also known as orderer.
+A defined collective of nodes that orders transactions into a block and then distributes blocks to connected peers for validation and commit.
+The ordering service exists independent of the peer processes and orders transactions on a first-come-first-serve basis for all channels on the network.
+It is designed to support pluggable implementations beyond the out-of-the-box Kafka and Raft varieties.
+It is a common binding for the overall network; it contains the cryptographic identity material tied to each Member.

 A network entity that maintains a ledger and runs chaincode containers in order to perform read/write operations to the ledger.
 Peers are owned and maintained by members.

 A request for endorsement that is aimed at specific peers on a channel.
-Each proposal is either an instantiate or an invoke (read/write) request.
+Each proposal is either an Init or an Invoke (read/write) request.

 Software Development Kit (SDK)¶

 The Hyperledger Fabric client SDK provides a structured environment of libraries for developers to write and test chaincode applications.
 The SDK is fully configurable and extensible through a standard interface.
 Components, including cryptographic algorithms for signatures, logging frameworks and state stores, are easily swapped in and out of the SDK.
-The SDK API uses protocol buffers over gRPC for transaction processing, membership services, node traversal and event handling applications to communicate across the fabric.
-The SDK comes in multiple flavors - Node.js, Java. and Python.
+The SDK provides APIs for transaction processing, membership services, node traversal and event handling.

-Current state data is stored in a state database for efficient reads and queries from chaincode.
-These databases include levelDB and couchDB.
+World state data is stored in a state database for efficient reads and queries from chaincode.
+Supported databases include levelDB and couchDB.

 Contains a configuration block defining the network at a system level.
 The system chain lives within the ordering service, and similar to a channel, has an initial configuration containing information such as: MSP information, policies, and configuration details.
 Any change to the overall network (e.g. a new org joining or a new ordering node being added) will result in a new configuration block being added to the system chain.